MDmubarak786/COVID19-status/README.md

 ```
 👋 ❤️This is Flutter application.

-🟢 this is a COVID-19 status.
-You can see from anycountries covid status from anywhere susing this app from original data from https://disease.sh/
+🟢 this is a app about COVID-19 status.

+🟢 Website from Where I get details link from covid "https://disease.sh/".

 🟢 We can give the country name which country's you want about covid status.

-🟢
+🟢 Smooth App.

 ```